Costco Beer Battered Cod - Crispy Air Fryer + Serving Ideas

 Why doesn’t Trident Seafood brag about their Beer Battered Cod?

-The thing that bugs me the most about Trident Seafoods’ beer battered Cod is that they don’t give you a lot of information about exactly what you are buying.
+What bugs me the most about Trident Seafoods’ beer battered Cod is that they don’t give you much information about exactly what you are buying.

 The item is called beer battered cod, but what else does the box really say about the item?
 Not Much!